 Adjunct Faculty and Part-time employees must report employment with other Alabama Community College System institutions through submission of the Employment Certification Form prior to employment and at the beginning of each semester thereafter.
-Human Resources will provide the employee with the certification form before the employment date and at the beginning of each semester.
+Human Resources will provide the employee with the certification form before the employment date.
+Department Chairs and Supervisors should provide the employee with the certification form at the beginning of each semester thereafter.
 This information is utilized to make certain that the college is in compliance with mandates established by the Chancellor.
 Failure to report employment within the ACCS may result in immediate termination.